 Help Deck the Halls and decorate the Southwest Parkway campus and chapel.
 Decoration day is the Sunday following Thanksgiving, in the afternoon.
 All decorations are stored at the US.
 This is organized by Upper School faculty members.

-Volunteers are need to help support the Sage dining staff during lunch hours – think serving soup or working a panini press.
+Volunteers are needed to help support the Sage dining staff during lunch hours – think serving soup or working a panini press.
 Sign-up is by the day, so volunteers can do as little or as much as they are available.
-This is a great way to see your student.
+This is a great way to see your student during the school day.
 These volunteers are coordinated by the Parent Association.